ArbitrumFoundation/docs/docs/dao-comprehension-check.md

 If you've claimed $ARB tokens but don't have time to actively participate in the Arbitrum DAO's governance, you have a few options:

-1. You can delegate your voting rights to another member of the community who you trust to make decisions that align with your interests.
-See TODO
+1. You can delegate your tokens' voting power to another member of the community who you trust to make decisions that align with your interests.
+See [How to delegate your voting power](./how-tos/select-delegate-voting-power.md) for more information.
 2. You can hold onto your $ARB tokens and vote when you have the time, but please note that some important decisions may have already been made.
 3. You can sell or transfer your $ARB tokens to another member of the community who is more active.

 While participating in governance is an important aspect of being a DAO member, it's not mandatory.
-As long as you hold $ARB tokens, you have a right to participate in the Arbitrum DAO's governance protocol, but you also have the right to choose not to participate.
-No pressure :).
+As long as you hold $ARB tokens, you can participate in the Arbitrum DAO's governance protocol, but there aren't any consequences if you decide to not participate.

 ### Scenario 9: You want to propose a change to the way that unclaimed airdropped $ARB tokens are distributed